I am Jo Hamlyn, I am a freelance web designer based in London.

 It was incredibly rewarding working with creative young people facilitating opportunities and an environment for them to follow their dreams and explore their creativity.
 I became a specialist in Child Protection, writing the Academies Child Protection Policy, and worked on some incredible projects including founding the Haringey Youth Festival which still runs today.

-However, as I entered my 30’s I couldn’t shake the feeling that I wasn’t exploring my own creativity.
+However, as I approached my 30’s I couldn’t shake the feeling that I wasn’t exploring my own creativity.
 I started reading lots of books, listening to hours of podcasts, using up all my internet allowance downloading TED talks and in 2015 decided that working in the tech industry would be the kind of place I would be able to be creative and truly myself.
 I think I felt that an industry so focused on the future and committed to lifelong learning and innovation would always be an exciting place to be.

 I studied at General Assembly in the Summer of 2016 and in early 2017 became a full-time freelance Web Designer.

 I adore my job.
 I love the freedom it gives me to be creative, how it challenges me and brings my intelligence to its full potential and will always keep me engaged.

 When I first started as a freelancer the thought of networking to sell myself was petrifying, but it turns out I really like being in a room full of strangers and when I’m in the right room they quickly turn to friends.

 I enjoy talking about politics and have some clearly formed views on how the UK should be managed, I won’t bore you with them here but I do believe that period poverty is something that should have long ended in the UK and support many charities striving to do this.

 I also love running and am very interested in health and nutrition.
 I also have a spiritual side and will often have crystals in my handbag.